Housing

 Beneficiaries of international protection are allowed to stay in the centres for 2 months after being granted a positive decision.[3]
 Then when beneficiaries enter the Individual Integration Programme they are offered housing assistance (rather in the form of advice).
 There is a general lack of social housing for Polish nationals as well, so the situation of beneficiaries is difficult in this regard.[4]
 General conditions to obtain housing under the law are hard to fulfil for beneficiaries because of their relatively short stay in Poland and mobility.[5]

-Another form of housing support for beneficiaries of international protection, which is specific to Warsaw, is the so-called “housing contest”, also organised by the Warsaw Family Support Center in cooperation with Warsaw City Hall’s Housing Office and Assistance and Social Projects Office.
-Foreigners who complete an IPI and do not succeed in obtaining a social or communal flat in the general procedure can participate in a contest to receive a recommendation to obtain a communal flat (since 2021, the Center can issue up to 20 recommendations per year).[8]
-Annually, a special qualification commission, which consists of five representatives (two from the Warsaw Family Support Center, one each from the Housing Office, Assistance and Social Projects Office, and one from NGOs operating in the capital) evaluates applications, taking into consideration criteria such as family/financial situation but also the level of integration.
+Another form of housing support for beneficiaries of international protection, which is specific to Warsaw, is the so-called “housing contest”, also organised by the Warsaw Family Support Centre in cooperation with Warsaw City Hall’s Housing Office and Assistance and Social Projects Office.
+Beneficiaries of protection who complete an IPI and do not succeed in obtaining a social or communal flat in the general procedure can participate in a contest to receive a recommendation to obtain a communal flat (since 2021, the Centre can issue up to 20 recommendations per year).[9]
+Annually, a special qualification commission, which consists of five representatives (two from the Warsaw Family Support Centre, one each from the Housing Office, Assistance and Social Projects Office, and one from NGOs operating in the capital) evaluates applications, taking into consideration criteria such as family/financial situation but also the level of integration.
+The programme was still running in 2023.[10]

 Some of the key challenges related to housing which affect particularly beneficiaries of international protection include: